HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/couch.md

 - Due to its positioning and low health, the Couch is not a very effective piece of cover.

-# Trivia

-- The Couch was designed by platonthek.

 # History

 - [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0)